Know with a very high degree of accuracy where the tumor is

 hormone levels to see if we got it all".

 That is an operation a surgery intern could do.
-Your surgeon needs to examine
+That is not an

-all four parathyroid glands... did you watch our video?
+all four parathyroid glands...
+If you watch our video

 Know with a very high degree of accuracy where the tumor is NOT

 located prior to the operation.
 This is a more difficult concept to

 understand, but this is what allows a select few surgeons perform